Not everyone knows, but I and you know for sure that it is possible to make cookies or any other desserts, really, out of chickpeas.

+Not everyone knows, but you and I know that it is possible to make cookies out of chickpeas.
 Moreover, it is possible to make a completely gluten-free, sugar-free, and vegan dessert, using wholesome, nutritious ingredients.

 Inspiration for these cookies was some leftover chickpeas from my fridge.
 I guess it is not only me who decides to make chickpea cookies this way.
-The rest of the ingredients you probably have in your pantry or in the fridge, because it is not a fancy recipe with fancy ingredients.
+The rest of the ingredients you probably have in your pantry or the fridge, because it is not a fancy recipe with fancy ingredients.

 Can you taste the chickpeas?

 Would be gross to taste the chickpeas in cookies, right?
 Well, I agree.
 And that is why the answer is no, you can’t taste the chickpeas in these cookies.
-To make sure that the cookies are completely chickpea taste-free, add some vanilla extract (about 1 tsp should be enough) into the batter before blending it.
+To make sure that the cookies are completely chickpea-taste-free, add some vanilla extract (about 1 tsp should be enough) into the batter before blending it.

 Also, the peanut butter gives the cookies a specific smell and taste.
 Which is perfect for peanut butter lovers.
+Otherwise, please substitute the peanut butter with cashew or almond butter for a more neutral taste.

 Ingredients and substitutions for the chickpea cookies

 - Plant-based milk.
 Any type of milk will do its trick.
 You can even use water.
 Here, I used homemade soy milk.
-As a very side note, I made too much soy milk because I soaked too many soybeans.
+As a very unrelated note, I made too much soy milk because I soaked too many soybeans.
 Don’t repeat my mistake.

 - Baking powder, baking soda, and salt.
 If you do not have baking soda or baking powder, use more of the one that you have.

-How to make the vegan chickpea cookies?
+How to make vegan chickpea cookies?

-- If you use canned chickpeas, or home boiled salty chickpeas, make sure to rinse and drain them really well first.
+- If you use canned chickpeas or home-boiled salty chickpeas, make sure to rinse and drain them really well first.

 - Next, in a food processor, combine the ingredients: chickpeas, dates, peanut butter, coconut oil, plant-based milk, baking powder, baking soda, and salt.